OpenEvalProject/evals/manuscripts/elife-82823/v1/manuscript.md

 ## Results

-## A novel task for exploring behavioural and EEG adaptations to the statistics of dynamic sensory environments
+### A novel task for exploring behavioural and EEG adaptations to the statistics of dynamic sensory environments

 To study evidence accumulation in a continuous setting, we designed a novel variant of the classic random dot kinematogram (RDK) paradigm (Britten et al., 1992; Donner et al., 2009; Kelly and O’Connell, 2013; Newsome and Paré, 1988).
 Subjects continuously monitored a stream of time-varying sensory evidence (hereafter referred to as ‘motion coherence’) for blocks of 5 min (Figure 1a).
 During extended ‘baseline periods’ (grey shaded area in Figure 1b), the average level of motion coherence (black line) in the stimulus was zero, whereas during shorter intermittent ‘response periods’ (green shaded area), the mean level of motion coherence became non-zero (either 30, 40, or 50% motion coherence).
 The participants’ task was to report whenever they detected such a period of coherent motion using a left or right buttonpress.
 Importantly, the onset of response periods was not explicitly signalled to the participant.
 If they responded accurately (during a response period or within 500 ms of it ending), they received a reward (+3 points); if they failed to report a response period (‘missed response period’), or they responded during a baseline period (‘false alarm’), they received a small punishment (–1.5 points).
 Participants also received a larger punishment (–3 points) if they reported the incorrect motion direction during a response period; in practice, such errors were very rare.
 Feedback was presented by changing the colour of the central fixation point for 500 ms (Figure 1a), and they were trained on the meaning of these colours as part of extensive pre-experiment training (see ‘Methods’).
 The accumulated total points were then converted into a monetary pay-out at the end of the task.
 Participants completed six runs, each consisting of four 5 min blocks; they were given a short break between each block and a longer break between runs.

 ![Figure 1.](https://cdn.elifesciences.org/articles/82823/elife-82823-fig1-v1.jpg)

 **Figure 1.:** (a) Task design.
 Participants continuously attend to a centrally presented RDK stimulus, for 5 min at a time.
 They aim to successfully report motion direction during ‘response periods’ (when coherent motion signal is on average non-zero) and withhold responding during ‘baseline periods’ (when signal is on average zero). (b) Task structure (example block; response periods are ‘rare’).
 During both baseline (grey) and response periods (green), the signal (black line) is corrupted with experimenter-controlled noise (grey line).
-The noise fluctuations that precede each response (arrows) can be averaged to obtain the evidence integration kernel. (c) The resulting evidence integration kernel for false alarms is well described by an exponential decay function, whose decay time constant in seconds is controlled by the free parameter .
-The equation for this kernel is in the main text, and details of kernel fitting are provided in ‘Methods’.τ
+The noise fluctuations that precede each response (arrows) can be averaged to obtain the evidence integration kernel. (c) The resulting evidence integration kernel for false alarms is well described by an exponential decay function, whose decay time constant in seconds is controlled by the free parameter $\tau$.
+The equation for this kernel is in the main text, and details of kernel fitting are provided in ‘Methods’.

 Crucially, the net motion presented to the participant on each frame of the stimulus was not the average level of motion coherence (black line in Figure 1b), but instead was a noisy sample from a Gaussian distribution about this mean (grey line).
 This noisy sample was resampled on average every 280 ms (inter-sample interval drawn from an exponential distribution, truncated at 1000 ms).
 This ‘experimenter-controlled sensory noise’ confers several benefits.